bfetler/project_management/README.md

 Example Mission Statements
 + Put a man on the moon by the end of the decade.
 (JFK)
 + Create a way to post your resume online and track who visited it by the end of the year, or until you get a job.
 Maybe 30 people would like to use it.
 (Rasmus Lerdof, PHP creator)
-+ Create an online service for your friends to share music by the end of semester.
++ Create an online service for your friends to share music before festival season starts.

 ##### 2. Project phases
 + Start: